 This incorporation of simulation when designing is less about going into a full range of full-fidelity simulation tools to guide your design decisions and more about using accurate easy-to-use studies that operate in real-time as you edit parts of your design to quickly gauge if something will work or not.

-Say you want to run a simulation on a part, looking to see at what point it would fail.
-If you were using Creo Parametric, you'd simply click a tab to move into Creo Simulate (can be used as an extension).
-You’d input reaction loads to Creo Simulate, define the structural analysis, and run it with a few clicks.
-You can interrogate the results, make changes, rerun the simulation - no need to recreate it - and be off.
-Creo Simulate can also be used as a standalone application.
+Say you want to run a simulation on a part to see at which point it would fail.
+If you were using Creo, you'd simply click a tab to move into Creo Ansys Simulation.
+You’d input reaction loads to Creo Ansys Simulation, define the structural analysis, and run it with a few clicks.
+You can interrogate the results, make changes, rerun the simulation—no need to recreate it—and be off.